alphabill-org/alphabill/docs/transactions.md

 bills being swapped, and specified in the *Nonce* attribute of this transaction.

-Dust is not defined, any bills can be sent to DC and swapped for a larger-value bill.
+Dust is not defined, any bills can be transferred to DC and swapped for a larger-value bill.

 *TransactionOrder*.*Payload*.*Type* = "transDC"\
 *TransactionOrder*.*Payload*.*Attributes* contains: